From across the deck, the culprit looked up to see the three of us making figure-eights at each other.

 Anywhere I go, I stop to touch and look at things like I’m new to the planet.
 That’s because you took us out in nature, to foreign countries or the backstage of theaters to show us…things.
 Their juxtaposition.
 Their beauty, ugliness or strangeness.
 With you, life had a transporting quality.
 Sometimes you’d say nothing, but I’d look up to see your head tilted toward a bee or a branch with your shiny eyes and half-smile.
 It’s like you had x-ray vision and saw glittering bones in everything.
 You passed this on to me and [my brother], and he’s passed it on to [my niece].
 Basically, you’ve made the world wondrous for your entire progeny.

 When I finished the speech, it looked to me like my father wasn’t paying attention.
 It was about a year ago.
 But last month, while he visited Los Angeles, we walked in the hills and strolled by the ocean, and out of nowhere, he mentioned those words and how they had sat in his heart.
 His eyes held their usual shine.
-Then he went on to a story he’d told me many times.
+Then he embarked on story he’d told me many times.

 “You were three or four, and handed me a banana to peel,” he began, his expression soft.
 “Something struck you about the position of the fruit and the hanging peel,” he made his voice small and delicate to emulate three-year-old me.
 “Look baba, it’s sitting, you said.
 Remember?”